reab5555/AI-Fast-Image-Search/README.md

 # Fast Image Searcher

-This tool is made for managing and searching large image collections seamlessly with machine learning-based text query capabilities.
+This AI based tool is made for managing and searching large image collections seamlessly with machine learning-based text query capabilities.

 Fast Image Searcher offers an advanced solution for efficiently organizing, querying, and retrieving images from large-scale collections.
 Leveraging cutting-edge machine learning models, this tool enables precise and swift text-based image searches, revolutionizing the way you manage visual data.